Your complete guide to what to expect when buying marijuana in a recreational state.

 Finding a Recreational Dispensary

-Once you are in a legal recreational marijuana state, what is the best way to locate the best cannabis dispensaries?
+Once you are in a legal recreational marijuana state, what is the easiest way to locate the best cannabis dispensaries to buy marijuana?
 There are a few reliable ways to find nearby shops, including online directories, local print media, and even traditional marketing efforts.
 These dispensaries might be brick and mortar shops or delivery services.

 You can find dispensaries listed by location from a number of directories online that keep a database of cannabis dispensaries.
 Some of these online services also list out a shop’s “menu” or the marijuana strains and products the dispensary has in stock.

 Recreational dispensaries often advertise either online, in a city’s free culture and nightlife magazines, or even on billboards in some markets.
 Sign spinners are also a popular way for dispensaries to get your attention.